rvamsikrishna/hasura-firebase-flutter-boilerplate/README.md

 Secure your graphQL endpoint by setting the `HASURA_GRAPHQL_ADMIN_SECRET` environment variable in Heroku dashboard.
 See complete instructions [here](https://hasura.io/docs/1.0/graphql/manual/deployment/heroku/securing-graphql-endpoint.html#heroku-secure).

 Enable JWT mode by setting `HASURA_GRAPHQL_JWT_SECRET` environment variable from the heroku dashboard.
 The JWT Config to be used in env HASURA_GRAPHQL_JWT_SECRET for firebase can be generated using: https://hasura.io/jwt-config.

+The ui tool provided in the above link requires the firebase project id which can be obtained from firebase app dashboard after creating a firebase project by following the instructions below.

 The config generated from the above page can be directly pasted in for the value of `HASURA_GRAPHQL_JWT_SECRET` in config vars under heroku dashboard.

 ### Firebase